-In her article in the Spring 2015 issue of the Alternative Voice, Blue Evening Star Vasvary discusses Destiny Reservists, those individuals who have a divinely-led mission to take part in assisting in bringing progress to civilization, especially in emergency situations, like the threat of Nazism or assisting South Africa to transition from the lower apartheid government into a more just and higher form of government.
+The term Destiny Reservists refers to individuals who have a divinely-led mission to take part in assisting in bringing progress to civilization, especially in emergency situations, like the threat of Nazism or assisting South Africa to transition from the lower apartheid government into a more just and higher form of government.
 Many who are familiar with the concept of Destiny Reservists conjecture that both Winston Churchill and Nelson Mandela were of this category during their time of service on earth, though neither one of them knew of the term.
 And there are those who think that Churchill's colleague and friend Franklin D. Roosevelt was a Destiny Reservist.

 President Roosevelt believed in the collective destiny of a generation, and in his acceptance speech of the Democratic Party's presidential nomination in 1936, he declared: "There is a mysterious cycle in human events.
 To some generations much is given.
 Of other generations much is expected.
 This generation has a rendezvous with destiny."
 Of course, within the destiny of an individual or group is their choice to accept that destiny and meet its requirements or not accept that responsibility and default in meeting their destiny at that moment in time and space.

-As there was a time for the black race of South Africa to begin to find its proper destiny of discovering their place of citizenship with equal opportunities in South Africa (with the ending of apartheid), so too does the black race of the U.S. have a destiny of moving out of marginalization into full acceptance with equal rights, which has culminated with a black U.S. President now serving his second term of office.
+As there was a time for the black race of South Africa to begin to find its proper destiny of discovering their place of citizenship with equal opportunities in South Africa (with the ending of apartheid), so too does the black race of the U.S. have a destiny of moving out of marginalization into full acceptance with equal rights, which culminated in the first black U.S. President.
 But this progress began decades (even generations) before Barack Obama was elected to the highest office in our nation.
 In a 1984 speech at the Democratic National Convention, civil rights activist and Christian minister Jesse Jackson referred to the destiny of the black race coming into their proper place as citizens when he stated: "Our time has come!
 No lie can live forever.
 Our time has come.
 We must leave the racial battleground and come to the economic common ground and the moral high ground.
 America, our time has come!"